Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Methodology

 where $(\theta_0$, $\phi_1){=}(0, 0)$ is the central latitude and central longitude.

-Considering the simple equirectangular projection from Eq.~\ref{eq:equi_proj} as $x{=}\theta$ and $y{=}\phi$, the Area Distortion (AD) is approximated by the Jacobian determinant~\cite{lai2017semantic} in Eq.~\ref{eq:jacobian} and Eq.~\ref{eq:distortion}.
+{Considering the simple equirectangular projection from Eq.~(\ref{eq:equi_proj}) as $x{=}\theta$ and $y{=}\phi$, the Area Distortion (AD) is approximated by the Jacobian determinant~\cite{lai2017semantic} in Eq.~(\ref{eq:jacobian}) and Eq.~(\ref{eq:distortion}).}

 The AD is associated with $\cos(\phi)$.
-Thus, the areas ($\phi{\neq}0$) located in any panoramic image all include object distortions and deformations.
-The above observations motivate us to design a distortion-aware vision transformer model for panoramic scene parsing.
+Thus, the areas ($\phi{\neq}0$) located in any panoramic image all include object distortions and deformations. {These observations motivate us to design a distortion-aware vision transformer model for parsing panoramic scenes.}

 Compared with previous state-of-the-art segmentation transformers~\cite{setr,segformer} shown in Fig.~\ref{fig:fpn} and Fig.~\ref{fig:vanilla-mlp}, our Trans4PASS model (Fig.~\ref{fig:trans4pass}) is able to address the severe distortions in panoramas via two vital designs: (1) a \emph{Deformable Patch Embedding~(DPE)} module is proposed and applied in the encoder and decoder, enabling the model to extract and parse the feature hierarchy uniformly; (2) a \emph{Deformable MLP (DMLP)} module is proposed to better collaborate with DPE in the decoder, by adaptively mixing and interpreting the feature token extracted via DPE.
 Furthermore, a new DMLPv2 module is constructed with a parallel token mixing mechanism.
 Based on DMLPv2, our architecture is upgraded to Trans4PASS+, being more lightweight yet more effective for panoramic semantic segmentation.
 The DPE and DMLPs are detailed in the following sections.